michellengho/MICB475-Group12/Meeting_Minutes/Nov 26.md

+# November 26, 2024

+## Meeting Agenda
+- Review the updated collection of figures
+- Ask which figures to keep in the manuscript vs. the presentation

+## Meeting Notes
-Showed Evelyn and Chris the updated PPT according to last week's suggeston.

-Teaching team selected figures to present and suggested the following presentation order:
+- Showed Evelyn and Chris the updated presentation as per the suggestions from last week The teaching team selected figures to present and suggested the following presentation order:

 Figure 1: sample size heatmap(method)
 Figure 2, 4 panels: a-diversity A) chao1, B) shannon, B-diversity: C) unweighted and D) weighted PERMANOVA